 Sofar the Family Tree.

 Everhardus Chevalier shows up for the first time in the mustering books in 1851.
-The town of Dordrecht and the related administration has nearly complete records of all who sailed from this town in the mid19th.
+The town of Dordrecht has nearly complete records of all who sailed from this town in the mid19th.
 Century.
-On 04 April he mustered as “jongen” = deck boy, or sailor O.S for a monthly wage of 4 Dutch Florins on the frigate “Bernard Hertog van Saksen Weimar” with Captain Pieter Hendrik Hazewinkel (from Veendam) in command for a voyage to Batavia, Dutch East Indies from Dordrecht.
+On 04 April Chevalier mustered as “jongen” = deck boy, or sailor O.S for a monthly wage of 4 Dutch Florins on the frigate “Bernard Hertog van Saksen Weimar” with Captain Pieter Hendrik Hazewinkel (from Veendam) in command for a voyage to Batavia, Dutch East Indies from Dordrecht.
 (One of the descendants of this captain would later be Captain J.A Hazewinkel of the Holland America Line.
-See his entry on this website) A round voyage to Batavia would normally last a year but could take much longer .
+See his bio on this website) A round voyage to Batavia would normally last a year but could take much longer.

-The next entry in the registers is from 29 November 1855 when he signs on a 3rd mate (wage Dutch Florins 24,–) on the Dutch frigate “Bato”with Captain W.F.Broeksmit in command.
+The next entry in the registers is from 29 November 1855 when he signs on as a 3rd mate (wage Dutch Florins 24,–) on the Dutch frigate “Bato” with Captain W.F.Broeksmit in command.
 Again for a voyage to Batavia.

 Next voyage starts on 06 September 1858 as 2nd mate (wage Dutch Florins 40,–) on the barque “Cornelis Gips”, with Captain Marinus van Rijn van Alkemade in command for a voyage to Australia, Java and London.